-6 One likely reason for this is that the LDV model embodies more flexibility than the LFER model, in that the former allows the individual customer control variable to vary seasonally while the latter does not - a particularly attractive feature given the highly seasonal nature of natural gas usage.
+&lt;sup>7 One likely reason for this is that the LDV model embodies more flexibility than the LFER model, in that the former allows the individual customer control variable to vary seasonally while the latter does not - a particularly attractive feature given the highly seasonal nature of natural gas usage.
 The LFER model treats all unobserved inter-household heterogeneity affecting households' energy usage as time-invariant, while the LDV model uses lagged individual controls that can vary over time.
 This is discussed in more detail in section 6.2.1 of the Appendix.

-7 Allcott, Hunt and Todd Rogers, 2014.
+&lt;sup>8 Allcott, Hunt and Todd Rogers, 2014.
 "The Short-Run and Long-Run Effects of Behavioral Intervention: Experimental Evidence from Energy Conservation."
-American Economic Review, 104(10): 3003-37.
+American Economic Review.
+104(10): 3003-37.
+Peoples Gas and North Shore Gas HER CY2018 Evaluation Report

 Like the LFER model, the LDV model also combines cross-sectional and time-series data in a panel dataset.
 Unlike the LFER model, however, it uses only the post-program data for estimation and includes the customer's lagged energy usage for the same calendar month of the pre-program period to serve as the control for any small, systematic differences between the treatment and control customers, in that sense serving the same purpose as the customer fixed effect included in the LFER model.
-Section 6.2 of the Appendix presents the details of the LDV and LFER models used in the analysis.
+Section 5.2 of the Appendix presents the details of the LDV and LFER models used in the analysis.